+☑ Quarterly Report Pursuant to Section 13 or 15 (d) of the Securities Exchange Act of 1934 For the quarterly period ended September 30, 2020.

+☐ Transition Report Pursuant to Section 13 or 15 (d) of the Securities Exchange Act of 1934 For the transition period from to Commission file number: 001-37850

+(Exact name of registrant as specified in its charter)

+Delaware30-0509586(State or other jurisdiction of incorporation or organization)(I.R.S.
+Employer Identification No.)

+Name of each exchange on which registered

+Nasdaq Capital Market

+750 University Avenue, Suite 280 Los Gatos, California 95032

+(Address, including zip code, of registrant's principal executive offices)

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Trading Symbol(s)

+ATOM

-☑ Quarterly Report Pursuant to Section 13 or 15 (d) of the Securities Exchange Act of 1934 For the quarterly period ended June 30, 2020. or ☐ Transition Report Pursuant to Section 13 or 15 (d) of the Securities Exchange Act of 1934 For the transition period from to Commission file number: 001-37850 ATOMERA INCORPORATED (Exact name of registrant as specified in its charter) 30-0509586 Delaware (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 750 University Avenue, Suite 280 Los Gatos, California 95032 (Address, including zip code, of registrant's principal executive offices) (408) 442-5248 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock: Par value \$0.001 ATOM Nasdaq Capital Market Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer □ Accelerated Filer 区 Non-accelerated filer □ Smaller reporting company ⊠ Emerging Growth Company 区 If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. ⊠ Indicate by checkmark whether the registrant is a shell company (as defined in rule 12b-2 of the Exchange Act: Yes ☐ No ☒ The number of outstanding shares of the Registrant's Common Stock, par value \$.001 per share, as of July 31, 2020 was 19,825,845.
+past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically every Interactive ES-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that · · · · · · · · · · · · · · · · · · · Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller of the Exchange Act.
+Large accelerated filer □ Non-accelerated filer □ Accelerated Filer ⊠ Smaller reporting company ⊠ Emerging Growth Company ⊠

-Atomera Incorporated
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or